All Episodes

 That's what it means.

-That's my assessment too.
+That's my assessment, too.

-Otherwise they just don't bother.
+Otherwise, they just don't get it.

-We have some pretty interesting surprises in the next couple of weeks.
+There are interesting surprises in the next couple of weeks.

 Equal to the fact now that Hubble has photographed the moon when for half a decade we were told it was flatly impossible.